 My favorite is a concentrated sea mineral product that is rich in trace minerals but low in salt.

-A product called GroPal Balance contains a good amount of these sea minerals, plus kelp, fish, humic and fulvic acids, and a complete biological.
+A product called Mycorrplus contains a good amount of these sea minerals, plus kelp, fish, humic and fulvic acids, and a complete biological.

 Not only does GroPal Balance balance and highly structure the soil, it also prompts the plant to sequester huge amounts of sugars (liquid carbon) through the roots.
 This by far the fastest way I know of to build organic matter in the soil.